-- Web Visitors enriches this visitor data with everything you need to know
+Web Visitors enriches this visitor data with information you need to know

 With the detail it provides, web visitor tracking technology is often considered the missing link in many data analytics solutions.

-Sales and marketing professionals often rely on the volume of data provided by Google Analytics to understand their website performance and traffic.
-But as solid as its features are, Google’s platform doesn’t provide the level of identification that web visitor tracking can offer.
+Salespeople and marketing teams often rely on the volume of data provided by Google Analytics to understand their website performance and traffic.
+However, as solid as its features are, Google’s platform doesn’t provide the level of identification that web visitor tracking can offer.

-Using a dedicated integration to track visitors reveals information about the people visiting your website that isn’t readily available using Google Analytics alone.
+If you can, combine your Google Analytics and web visitor tracking tool data.
+Using a dedicated web integration to track visitors reveals information about the people visiting your website that isn’t readily available using Google Analytics alone.

-So, while Google’s basic program is free to use, it has some limitations when it comes to generating more sales.
+So, while Google’s analytics has a free plan, it has some limitations when it comes to generating more sales.

-- The data sampling technique that Google Analytics uses to quickly generate certain reports may distort your results
+The data sampling technique that the free version of Google Analytics uses to quickly generate certain reports may distort your results

 Unless your website visitor has a dedicated corporate IP address, drilling down into the visitor identification features on your Google Analytics dashboard will show only the name of the host or provider they’re using to access the internet.

-And that’s not very helpful when your aim is to identify and get in touch with new prospects.
+And that’s not very helpful when your aim is to identify, qualify and get in touch with new prospects.

 Web Visitors takes the information provided by Google Analytics and analyzes it against a database of corporate IP addresses to identify the actual companies exploring your website.